Chapter 13: The Covenant

 He kissed her.
 Her mouth opened against his and the taste was wine and garlic and salt — the salt of someone who had not cried but whose body was doing the work of crying anyway.
 Her hands went to his jaw, both of them, holding his face the way she’d held his hand on the table — firm, diagnostic, not letting go.

 His mouth found the hollow of her throat.
 The taste of salt and wine and the banked heat of skin that had been holding still for too long.
-Her head dropped back against the wall and her hips pressed forward into his and the sound she made was low, involuntary, pulled from somewhere the professional architecture couldn’t reach.
+Her head dropped back against the wall and her hips pressed forward into his and the sound she made was low, involuntary, pulled from somewhere the professional voice couldn’t reach.

 She pulled him into the bedroom.